ericbulloch/kwmd/concepts/home_lab.md

 ## TryHackMe

 Currently, I connect to the TryHackMe machines from the browser.
 I plan to make the switch using the same setup as the bug bounty hunting machine above.

+## Hack The Box

+I plan to start Hack The Box in the next few months.
+When I do start using it, I will use a machine like the ones described above.